Staplehurst School

 English

-At Staplehurst School we provide an exciting and engaging literacy curriculum.
+At Staplehurst School we provide an exciting and engaging English curriculum.
 We want each pupil to develop a life-long passion for reading, a love of communicating and to be motivated, expressive writers from an early age.
 We have developed our curriculum with a focus on high quality literature, including fiction, non-fiction and poetry.

 Reading is at the heart of Staplehurst School.
 We teach phonics in Reception and KS1 using the ‘Read Write Inc’ scheme, and then build on this knowledge when teaching spelling, as the children progress through the school.